francois-durand/my_toy_package/docs/tutorial.rst

 #.
 Output: the "build" directory of your project.
 #.
 OK.

-Run this configuration: normally, it generates the documentation.
+Run this configuration: you should have a warning "Title underline too short".
+Go to the mentioned file and correct the problem.
+Then run the configuration again: normally, it generates the documentation.
 To check the result, you can open the file ``build/index.html``.

 Set Up ReadTheDocs
 ==================